docker/labs/developer-tools/java-debugging/IntelliJ-README.md

 ![](images/intellij_maven_goal_install_run.png)

-When the application builds you will see a success message in the log window.
+When the application builds, you will see a success message in the log window.

 ![](images/intellij_maven_goal_install_log.png)